-Suzanne Aubert knew all about those who were not accepted by their community - the disabled, the unwanted, the poor.
+Suzanne Aubert knew all about those who were not accepted by their community-the disabled, the unwanted, the poor.
 Those who others had washed their hands of.
 Her life was one of service to them.

 Who have I been unkind to, or not included?
-Those who don't learn as quickly as me, who are unpopular, who want to play other games, who are different to me?
+Those who are "on the edge", who are different to me?
 Can I see Christ in them?
 Wouldn't Jesus have embraced them?